 - Fullness or stuffiness in the ear,

 - Difficulty in the hearing,

 - Ear discomfort.

-In case of all the above symptoms, if the person didn’t consult for medical help, there is greater possibility that symptoms may increase.
+In the case of all the above symptoms, if the person didn’t consult for medical help, there is a greater possibility that symptoms may increase.
 But after treatment, all the symptoms go away.
 Here is a list of additional symptoms that can occur in some of the cases –

 - Ear pain,

-- moderate to severe hearing impairment,
+- Moderate to severe hearing impairment,

 - Injury in the eardrum,